- About Us

 Dan joined Bernstein Shur after serving as a law clerk to the Hon.
 Leigh I. Saufley, Chief Justice of the Maine Supreme Judicial Court.
 During Dan’s final year of law school, he interned with the Hon.
 Kermit I. Lipez, Circuit Judge for the U.S. Court of Appeals for the First Circuit.
 In law school, he also served as the Business Editor of the Maine Law Review and was awarded the American Bankruptcy Institute’s award for excellence in bankruptcy scholarship.
 His comment, “Guilty Pleas and the Hidden Minefield of Immigration Consequences for Alien Defendants: Achieving a ‘Just Result’ by Adjusting Maine’s Rule 11 Procedure,” appeared in Volume 54 (2001) of the Maine Law Review and ultimately resulted in the amendment of M.R.
 Crim.
 P. 11 by the Advisory Committee on those rules.

+Dan has received a rating of AV Preeminent® from Martindale-Hubbell, the highest rating available for professional ability and ethical standards.
 Each year from 2009 to present, Dan was named a Rising Star in Business Litigation by New England Super Lawyers magazine, a designation that is bestowed on no more than 2.5 percent of attorneys in each state.
 Dan also was recognized as a “Local Litigation Star” by Benchmark Plaintiffs in the most recent edition of its guide ranking plaintiff litigation attorneys.
 In 2010, Dan was awarded the Vincent L. McKusick Award by the Maine State Bar Association for his article, Recovery of Lost Profits Damages; All Is Not Lost.
 Dan also maintains a recurring column in the Maine Bar Journal, Beyond the Law, which focuses on the interests and pastimes of attorneys outside of their legal practice.
 Click here to read the most recent edition of Beyond the Law.